 - Opacification of the cornea

-- Retinal disease, optic nerve disease or central nervous system
+- Disease involving the retina, optic nerve, or central nervous system (brain)

 “Julian and his staff are the BEST!!!
 They are knowledgeable and friendly.
 Oakley (my lab) loves visiting them; they always have treats for her :) Julian has a true love for animals, and always recommends the best treatment options with my dogs best interest at heart.
 I highly recommend them to everyone in the area looking for a solid vet.”
 Derek Binette